 Embarking on instilling a meditation practice in your life begins much the same way any other present routine or habit that you currently have once did.
-A sense of curiosity, a willingness to try something new, dedication to staying consistent and faith in experiencing change or transformation of some kind over time.
+A sense of curiosity, a willingness to try starting something new, dedication to staying consistent and faith in experiencing change or transformation of some kind over time.

 A meditation practice, as someone once wisely expressed, is not linear.
 Your experience may bounce all over the spectrum at any given time.
 Sometimes frustrating, sometimes profoundly beautiful and beyond the limiting explanation of words.
 However, over time, something does begin to shift.